araminian/networking-in-go/chapter13/README.md

 you need to create your own response writer type to collect and log the response code and length.

 checkout the `wide.go` file for the example.

+### Log Rotation with Lumberjack

+If you elect to output log entries to a file, you could leverage an application like logrotate to keep them from consuming all available hard drive space.
+The downside to using a third-party application to manage log files is that the third-party application will need to signal to your application to reopen its log file handle lest your application keep writing to the rotated log file.

+A less invasive and more reliable option is to add log file management directly to your logger by using a library like Lumberjack.
+Lumberjack handles log rotation in a way that is transparent to the logger, because your logger treats Lumberjack as any other io.Writer.
+Meanwhile, Lumberjack keeps track of the log entry accounting and file rotation for you.

+checkout `rotation.go` file for the example.